openprov/ssi-consultancy/InteroperabilityTestHarness.md

 Phase 4 (optional):

-* Consider how to remove/reduce duplication between converters and comparators **DONE e.g. ProvPyConverter inherits from RestComponent and Converter**
+* Consider how to remove/reduce duplication between converters and comparators
+  - **Implementation** - ProvPyConverter inherits from RestComponent and Converter
   - e.g. between ProvPyConverter and ProvPyComparator.
   - Pull out commonality into helper classes.
   - Use multiple inheritance.